Bit Blasting Probabilistic Programs: Empirical Evaluation

 For all the benchmarks, \hybit{} replaced mixed-gamma distributions with their sound bit blasted distribution and all other distributions with their linear piece-wise approximation \(\pdf{1}{0}\).
 The employed bits and pieces for each benchmark are reported in Table~\ref{table1}.
 To run Stan on these benchmarks, we make use of SlicStan~\cite{gorinova2019automatic} to get the Stan program with marginalized discrete random variables.
 For all WebPPL baselines, default settings were used for all the sampling algorithms with maximum number of samples within 20~minutes.

-As Table~\ref{table1} shows, \hybit{} with its efficient bit blasting is comparable with the existing approaches on all the benchmarks, even better on 11/19 of them.
-For other 8 benchmarks, \hybit{} achieves a very close accuracy.
-AQUA performs better on only four of the benchmarks.
-This is primarily because its enumerative discretization does not scale well for higher precision.
+As Table~\ref{table1} shows, \hybit{} with bit blasting is comparable with the existing approaches on all the benchmarks, even better on 11/19 of them.
+For the other 8 benchmarks, \hybit{} achieves a very close accuracy.
+AQUA performs better on only four of the benchmarks and GuBPI fails to obtain good accuracy.
+This is primarily because their enumerative discretization does not scale well for higher precision.
 WebPPL and Stan (equipped with automated marginalization through SlicStan) support most of the benchmarks but do not achieve good accuracy within the threshold time.
 This is because sampling based algorithms are stochastic and cannot obtain sufficiently many samples from the true posterior in limited time.